World Habitat Day – First Monday Of October

 The United Nations has designated the first Monday of October every year as World Habitat Day.
 This annual event is an effort to call attention to the substantial housing needs that exist around the world and to highlight the great efforts that are underway that make a difference in correcting the pervasive problem of inadequate housing across the planet.

 It reminds people of the basic need for adequate shelter.
 In order to build an adequate shelter for ourselves, we must nurture and support a healthy ecosystem or environment.

-World Habitat Day 2021 Theme: “Accelerating urban action for a carbon-free world.”
+World Habitat Day 2023 Theme: “Resilient urban economies.“

 In December 1985, the United Nations General Assembly declared the first Monday of October to be “World Habitat Day” in recognition of the state of human settlements and the basic need for adequate shelter for all.
 The first World Habitat Day was first celebrated in 1986 with the theme “Shelter is My Right“.
 The Habitat Scroll of Honour award was launched by the United Nations Human Settlements Programme in 1989.
 The award acknowledges initiatives that make remarkable contributions to fields related to human habitats.